Fahd-Bin-Ashfaq/cyber-security-full-course/03-Introduction to Cyber Security/03-Types of Hacker.md

 2. **Black Hat Hackers**
    - **Also Known As:** Malicious Hackers
-   - **Purpose:** They break into systems and networks with the intent to steal, damage, or exploit data for personal gain or to cause harm.
+   - **Purpose:** They break into systems and networks intending to steal, damage, or exploit data for personal gain or to cause harm.
    - **Example:** A hacker who steals credit card information from an online store.

 3. **Gray Hat Hackers**